 Copyright Compaq Computer Corp.
-1994 - 1999.
+1994 - 2000.
 All rights reserved.

 Restricted Rights: Use, duplication by the U.S. Government is subject to restriction as set forth in subparagraph (c) (1) (ii) of DFARS 252.227-7013, or in FAR 52.227-19, or in FAR 52.227-14 Alt.
-III, as applicable Portions of this software are proprietary to and embody the confidential technology of Compaq Computer Corporation.
+III, as applicable

+Portions of this software are proprietary to and embody the confidential technology of Compag Computer Corporation.
 Possession, use, or copying of this software and media is authorized only pursuant to a valid written license from Compaq or an authorized sublicensor.

+Checking User...OK

-Checking User...OK Checking IRIX Revision Level...OK Checking that Host Adapter is installed and correctly configured...OK Copying installation files to /usr/stgwks directory...OK StorageWorks Software Installed -- Hit RETURN to continue --
+Checking IRIX Revision Level...OK

+Checking that Host Adapter is installed and correctly configured...OK

+Copying installation files to /usr/stgwks directory...OK

+StorageWorks Software Installed

+-- Hit RETURN to continue --

 Once the StorageWorks software has been installed, logical units may be created on the RAID Array and configured into the system.
 These logical units can be created using the StorageWorks Command Console (SWCC) Client or the HSG80 Command Line Interpreter (CLI).
 In order to utilize SWCC Client to create logical units, the SWCC Agent and Client must first be installed on the host SGI System.
 Agent installation instructions can be found in Chapter 2, Installing the Command Console (CC) Agent on your Host System.
-Client installation instructions can be found in Chapter 2, Installing the Command Console (CC) Agent on your Host System.
-Client installation instructions can be found in Chapter 3, Installing the Command Console (CC) Client.
+Client installation instructions can be found in Chapter 3, Installing SWCC Client.
 Once the Agent and Client have been installed, the following sections will guide you through the remaining steps in the configuration and initialization process.